Medically reviewed on Oct 4, 2018

 Proper Use of gemcitabine

 Gemcitabine often causes nausea and vomiting.
 It can also cause flu-like symptoms such as chills, fever, general feeling of illness, headache, muscle pain, and weakness.
 It is very important that you continue to receive the medicine even if it makes you feel ill.
-Ask your health care professional for ways to lessen these effects.
+Ask your doctor or pharmacist for ways to lessen these effects.

 Precautions While Using gemcitabine

 It is very important that your doctor check your progress at regular visits to make sure that gemcitabine is working properly.
-Blood tests will be needed to check for unwanted effects.
+Blood and urine tests will be needed to check for unwanted effects.

 While you are being treated with gemcitabine, and after you stop treatment with it, do not have any immunizations (vaccinations) without your doctor's approval.
 Gemcitabine may lower your body's resistance, and there is a chance you might get the infection that the immunization is meant to prevent.
 In addition, other persons living in your household should not take oral polio vaccine, since there is a chance they could pass the polio virus on to you.
 Also, avoid persons who have taken oral polio vaccine within the past several months.
 Do not get close to them and do not stay in the same room with them for very long.
 If you cannot take these precautions, you should consider wearing a protective face mask that covers the nose and mouth.